Friday 20 September 2024

 An Interview with J. D. Schraffenberger

 March’s FTRS featured reader is J. D. Schraffenberger, the author of the recent poetry chapbook, American Sad (Main Street Rag), which Dan O’Brien describes as “deeply moving, unnerving, provocative, darkly comic, and thoroughly recognizable.”
 His other poetry collections include The Waxen Poor and Saint Joe’s Passion.
 Schraffenberger is an editor of the North American Review and a professor of English at the University of Northern Iowa.
-This event will also feature a performance by Michael Lefebvre & the Favorites, the band in which Schraffenberger plays keyboards.
+Along with reading from American Sad, Schraffenberger will play songs on piano inspired by the poems, accompanied by Michael LeFebvre on vocals and Paul Conditt on saxophone.

 The Final Thursday Reading Series takes place on March 28 at the Hearst Center for the Arts in Cedar Falls, Iowa.
 There will be an open mic at 7:00 p.m. (bring your best five minutes of original creative writing).
-J. D. Schraffenberger takes the stage with Michael Lefebre & the Favorites at 7:30.
+J. D. Schraffenberger takes the stage at 7:30.
 The featured reading will also be simulcast on Zoom.
 Click HERE to register for a link.

 Interview conducted by Tomiisin Ilesanmi.